quellatalo/CombineCode/Quellatalo.CombineCode.CSharp/README.md

 The project is still in early stage.
 It does not scan the local folders as much as IDEs/compilers do.

-Please see the requirements follow the expected code style.
+Please see the requirements to follow the expected code style.

 # Requirements